deepseekcoder2/ayechef/README.md

 2. Optionally add special instructions (e.g., "Use up leftover chicken", "No fish this week")
 3. Click **Generate** — the AI plans your week and produces a shopping list
 4. View the result in **Jobs** once it completes

 ---

+## Important: How Aye Chef Works with Mealie

+Aye Chef maintains its own search index of your recipes.
+Understanding this will save you confusion:

+**Always import recipes through Aye Chef, not Mealie.** Aye Chef's import pipeline does much more than just adding a recipe — it scrapes the page, parses ingredients into structured data, assigns cuisine/protein/method tags, and indexes the recipe for vector search.
+Recipes added directly through Mealie's UI skip all of this, so the AI meal planner won't know they exist.

+**If you already have recipes in Mealie** (or add some directly later), run **Repair & Optimize** from the Dashboard → Maintenance section.
+This syncs your Mealie library into Aye Chef's index by tagging, parsing, and indexing any recipes it doesn't know about yet.

+**After any bulk changes in Mealie** — manual adds, edits, deletes — run Repair & Optimize again to keep the search index in sync.

+**Meal plans draw from your indexed recipes only.** If the AI seems to have a limited pool to pick from, go to **Status** and check the recipe index count.
+That number is how many recipes the planner can actually see.
+If it's lower than your Mealie total, run Repair & Optimize.

+---